Former Grambling State volleyball coach Chelsey Lucas suggested there was a ‘calculated plan” within the program to get her fired.

 “I didn’t even start with all 19 student-athletes on the roster,” she said, detailing a meeting with 14 players in early April and extending many of them an opportunity to remain with the program following a performance evaluation.
 “So that didn’t happen.
 I wanted my administration to give me a fair chance to make sure that I go in and be able to be the coach for them and evaluate and assess these young ladies on and off the court.”

-When asked what spawned the allegations of a complete overhaul, Lucas intimated that it was motivated by a combination of players associated with the program, parents and unnamed third parties harboring “personal issues” to orchestrate her removal as coach long before roster decisions were even discussed.
+When asked what spawned the allegations of a complete overhaul, Lucas intimated that it was motivated by a combination of players associated with the program, parents, and unnamed third parties harboring “personal issues” to orchestrate her removal as coach long before roster decisions were even discussed.

 “I will say that the narrative came from the student-athletes that were there,” she said. … “We also had some other ones that we just had had a plan to make sure that one — I didn’t get the job or make sure that I get fired regardless of whatever happened.
 This is before anybody was released from the team.

 “There was a calculated plan to get me fired.
 And this was bought up to the (Grambling) administration.
 This was bought up to me by a player.
-This was bought up to just (the) overall administration knowing that there was a calculated plan to get me fired.”
+This was brought up to just (the) overall administration knowing that there was a calculated plan to get me fired.”

 “I turned around in that same meeting and told him no,” said Lucas.
 “That’s not what we want to do.”